ashlink11/portfolio/README.md

 #### mon july 1:
 - still have higher priorities than this. have been making great progress on this today, just not stuff i would post publicly. (re: specifically learning exact technology versions goals & which pertain to which job posting & cross-referencing them)

+#### tues july 2:
+- still have higher priorities. will know by or on this sunday when i plan to start up again.